Emotional wellbeing - support for parents

 - BBC Education online learning content, for reception to Year 10 pupils, to support home learning, with weekly wellbeing tips provided via their social media pages.

-- The Starline parent helpline for home learning.
+- The Starline Support YouTube channel for home learning.

 Virtual Festival of Wellbeing Saturday 20 and Sunday 21 June 2020

 - Talks and workshops run throughout the day.
 Attendees can drop into just one, a few or all depending on their chosen interest.
 Speakers include Jamie theakston, Steve Backshall and Helen Glover,

 - This event is available to everyone.

 - Sign-up in advance so the organisers can gain an idea of numbers, joining details for each event will be sent once people sign up.